 Editor Jonathan Alberts discusses the long, painstaking editing process on Lean on Pete, from screening dailies on location, to creating a sound temp track, finding the best takes, choosing minimal cuts, and finding the right rhythm.
-This is the fourth feature in our Special Issue on Lean on Pete.
+This is the fourth feature in our Special Issue on Lean on Pete, which is now available for purchase as an ebook here.

 The editing in Andrew Haigh’s films is often invisible.
 People “think the editing is just attaching two shots together,” reflected Canadian editor Jonathan Alberts, Haigh’s long-time collaborator.
 But as Haigh and Alberts explained, the less you cut, the harder the editing process is, because each cut is so felt.